-Image 12: View towards the proposed site location from Cooerwull Road, approximately 770m north-west - Source: Waveconn
+Image 11: View towards the proposed site location from Cooerwull Road, approximately 600m north-west - Source: Waveconn

-Image 13: View towards the proposed site location from Cooerwull Road, approximately 225m north-west - Source: Waveconn
+Image 12: View towards the proposed site location from Cooerwull Road, adjacent to site location - Source: Waveconn

-Image 13, above, is taken from a nearby tourist destination, and has vision across the existing self-storage property towards the site location.
-It is expected that the upper portion of the facility will be visible from this vantage point, however it is not considered an inappropriate or uncommon site form such location.
+Image 12, above, is taken from a nearby tourist accommodation, and will have across the site location.
+While it is clear that this vantage point will have clear vision of the proposal, it is not considered an inappropriate or uncommon site for such a location, and combines the existing commercial storage use with an additional infrastructure use.
 Further, the facility will be seen in conjunction with other vertical elements in the environment, and will not detract from any significant views of vistas.